 Irregular alignment between the upper and lower jawbones can be corrected through lower jaw surgery.
 This procedure, also known as mandibular osteotomy surgery, is often recommended when non-surgical treatments have failed or when orthodontics alone are not enough.

-Dr. Wade Peers at Park City Oral Surgery in Park City, UT, is an esteemed doctor with a long track record of delivering results.
+Dr. Lifferth at Park City Oral Surgery in Park City, UT, is an esteemed doctor with a long track record of delivering results.
 He can help determine if surgical intervention is necessary and make sure that any jaw pain is reduced.

 Jaw surgery can significantly change your profile.